janpstrunn/pass/README.md

 Usage: $0 [options] <command> [arguments]

 Options:
+  -a [-s] <salt> [-i] <iteration>
+                              Use Entropy Amplification
-  -c, --clip        Copy password to clipboard after generating or editing -f, --force       Bypass confirmation dialogs
+  -c, --clip                  Copy password to clipboard after password creation -f, --force                 Bypass confirmation dialogs.
+May be destructive.
-  -h, --help        Display this help message and exit -o                Print password to stdout
+  -h, --help                  Display this help message and exit

 Commands:
+  cp, copy, clip [-a] <pass-name>
-  clip <pass-name>         Copy password to clipboard edit <pass-name>         Edit an existing password using nano find <pass-name>         Search passwords and display as a tree git <git-args>           Run any Git command in PASS_STORE import                   Import passwords from password store ls, list                 List all stored passwords in a tree format new, generate [-f -c] <pass-name> <length>
+                           Copy password to clipboard
+  close                    Remove cached private key find <pass-name>         Search passwords and display as a tree git <git-args>           Run any Git command in PASS_STORE import                   Import passwords from password store ls, list                 List all stored passwords in a tree format new, gen, generate [-a -f -c] <pass-name> <length>
                            Generate a new password
-  reset [-f]               Re-encrypt all passwords with a new key and master password rm, remove [-f] <pass-name>
+  rotate [-f]              Rotate all keys and update master password and PIN rm, remove [-f] <pass-name>
                            Remove a password entry
+  out, output, stdout [-a] <pass-name>
+                           Print password to stdout
-  setup                    Initialize keys, directories, and Git version                  Display the current version number
+  setup                    Initialize keys, directories, and git version                  Display the current version number

 Examples: